antunity/GameData/README.md

 ## Technical Details

-### Self-Healing Dictionary

-When Unity reloads a scene or performs a domain reload, the internal Dictionary (used for O(1) lookups) is lost.
-The toolkit detects this on the next data access and automatically triggers a `Validate()` to rebuild the index from the serialized List.

 ### Copying Logic

 The `Copy()` method in `GameDataRegistry` and `GameDataValues` creates a new list instance while maintaining the indexed structure.
 This ensures that runtime modifications (like adding or removing items) to one registry do not affect the original source asset.

+### Self-Healing Dictionary

+In serialized data, when Unity reloads a scene or performs a domain reload, the internal Dictionary (used for O(1) lookups) is lost.
+The toolkit detects this on the next data access and automatically triggers a `Validate()` to rebuild the index from the serialized List.